Why Nigerian Dwarfs?

 Your purchase of a goat kid from us includes registration with the Canadian Livestock Records Corporation and tattoos (for bucklings and doelings), disbudding, and vaccination for Clostridium Perfringens Types C&D and Tetanus.

 Payments can be made by cash or e-transfer.

-While we do our best with banding and disbudding, many parameters are out of our control once goats leave our farm; so we do not guarantee that kids will not develop scurs after disbudding and we don’t guarantee effectiveness of banding.
+While we do our best with neutering and disbudding, many parameters are out of our control once goats leave our farm; so we do not guarantee that kids will not develop scurs after disbudding and we don’t guarantee effectiveness of neutering.
 We do not offer a health guarantee on goats beyond guaranteeing that they are generally healthy upon leaving our farm and that if we do happen have any health concerns or pertinent items we feel you should be made aware of, these will be disclosed and discussed with you at the time of sale.
 As livestock and living animals, goats can become subject to various ailments and issues through their lifetimes.
+We strongyl encourage that as part of your preparation to be a goat woner, you find a veterinarian that you can rely on.
 We claim no liability or financial responsibility for medical or health issues once goats leave our farm; but we pledge our transparency and will support you as a source of knowledge, doing our utmost to educate you before, during, and after your purchase of a goat from us to the best of our abilities.